HazardDede/pnp/docs/plugins/push/README.md

 As long it's a valid path it will zip the directory or the single file and return the absolute path to the created zip file.

+Hint: You can use a so called .zipignore file to exclude files and directories from zipping.
+It works - mostly - like a .gitignore file.

 __Arguments__

 - **source (str, optional)**: Specifies the source directory or file to zip.
 If not passed the source can be specified by the envelope at runtime.